 While protest movements are very effective for bring to light problems, they are not very effect at getting those problems solved.
 This is the purpose of people’s initiative actions.
 And, while more common to dealing with & influencing local State government, they can be just as effective on the Federal level.

-Download: Congressional Order 101, study it, print it, then sign & seal it (with your finger print or a notary), and date it — this is, in essence, your vote for this.
+To help make this people’s initiative happen, download: Congressional Order 101, study it, print it, then sign & seal it (with your finger print or a notary), and date it.

-Next: Grab an envelope and a stamp and mail your signed Order to Congress via one of your elected Senators or Representatives — this is, in essence, casting your vote for this.
+Next: Grab an envelope and a stamp and mail your signed Order to Congress via one of your elected Senators or Representatives.
+This is, in essence, casting your vote for this.

-You can find your Congress people’s addresses via the following link:
+You can find your Congress peoples’ addresses via the following link: